tscircuit/schematic-symbols/README.md

 - The width of most standard passives is `1`
 - The height of most standard passives is `0.6`

+### Development

+Software needed to edit this project:
+- VS Code
+- Inkscape

 ## References

 - [MIT Schematic Symbols](https://github.com/sjgallagher2/SchematicSymbolsSVG)